 A massively oversized bottom-bracket/chainstay area features a fully integrated, 92mm wide bottom-bracket design.
 Asymmetric chainstays provide additional stiffness on the driveside and stability on the non-driveside.

 Designed to provide precise front-end steering performance, the system’s oversized headset bearings (1 1/2” lower and 1 1/8” upper) and tapered steerer tube work in conjunction to provide optimal steering stiffness.

 Techs & Features

 Advanced Composite Technology

 Giant’s High Performance Grade raw carbon material is used to produce this custom frame material in our own composite factory with a high stiffness-to-weight ratio.
 The front triangle of these framesets is assembled and moulded as one continuous piece in a proprietary manufacturing process called Modified Monocoque Construction.

 Advanced Forged Composite Technology

-A state-of-the-art high-pressure molding process is used to produce complex-shaped carbon fiber components that are lighter, stiffer and stronger than similar components made from aluminum.
+A state-of-the-art high-pressure moulding process is used to produce complex-shaped carbon fibre components that are lighter, stiffer and stronger than similar components made from aluminium.
 This technology is used in critical performance parts such as Maestro Suspension rocker links.